 A collective vision

-The Council and the Central Christchurch Development Unit jointly managed development of the Performing Arts Precinct site prior to the disestablishment of the Canterbury Earthquake Recovery Authority.
+The Council and the Central Christchurch Development Unit jointly managed development of the Performing Arts Precinct site before the disestablishment of the Canterbury Earthquake Recovery Authority.
 They worked with a stakeholder group to develop a shared vision of what the Performing Arts Precinct could be.

 Rebuilding the Central City with the Performing Arts: The vision for the Performing Arts Precinct [PDF, 2.1 MB] describes the shared vision and aims to provide a picture in people's minds as to what the Precinct could be.